 During my last couple of years as a journalist, before I moved to the UK on a PhD scholarship, I was working on a story about racism in New Zealand.
-It is a curious place; two different countries within the same landmass.
-The South Island cities, like Dunedin and Christchurch, are considerably more homogenous, lily-white and culturally quite insulated, while the northern cities, like Wellington and Auckland, are more cosmopolitan.
+It’s a curious place; two different countries within the same landmass.
+The South Island cities, like Dunedin and Christchurch, are considerably more homogeneous, lily-white and culturally quite insulated, while the northern cities, like Wellington and Auckland, are more cosmopolitan.
 Also, in the northern cities, one quickly grows a foreigner community, comprising of mostly European gap-year backpackers, Asian students, and working expats.
 To someone born in Kolkata and who had lived in Mumbai, two of the largest cities on the planet, the surface comforts of Auckland proved more compelling even than New Zealand’s famed natural beauty.

 During my time there, I found myself trawling through research papers, talking to random people, and comparing diametrically opposed press releases from the New Zealand Greens and New Zealand First, two political parties that are antithetical in their stances about immigration and housing.
 The contrast was surreal.
-While the former made you feel that you were living in a Christian conservative version of Saudi Arabia, and that New Zealand’s treatment of minorities and migrants reflected a cultural racism unparalleled in the civilized world; the latter gave the impression that New Zealand had already turned into Saudi Arabia.
+While the former made you feel that you were living in a Christian conservative version of Saudi Arabia, and that New Zealand’s treatment of minorities and migrants reflected a cultural racism unparalleled in the civilised world; the latter gave the impression that New Zealand had already turned into Saudi Arabia.
 Neither is true, obviously: Kiwis are extremely friendly, and I did not face a single act of racism in my entire half-decade stay.
 (Nor was I, for that matter, ever worried about being stabbed or suicide-bombed while on my last train home from work, a feeling I have since become familiar with).

 Britain is undoubtedly in the midst of a housing and healthcare crisis.
 Though my healthcare was already paid for by my insurance, it took me a month staying at a backpacker hostel to find accommodation in a damp, depressing, brick-red council house in post-industrial Nottingham that I was quickly prompted to replace for a slightly more decent —if much more expensive— flat, before too long.
 Murderers, rapists and refugees in Scandinavia —even the rare ones who are in jail for their crimes— live in conditions better than the ones I found myself in.
 The country that had once perfected public manners and the stoic demeanour has given way to utter laxity and lawlessness.
 And the one thing everybody should agree on, when it comes to Brexit, is that —like it or not— it didn’t happen in a vacuum.

 Not to lag behind, liberals posing as conservatives would one-up the Labour party in their doltish policies.
 In England, for example, rough sleeping has increased by a staggering 15% since 2017.
 Conservatives are well aware the reason for this isn’t just the housing crisis, with then Communities Secretary Sajid Javid going so far as to admit that the causes were a complex mix of “mental health issues, drug or alcohol addiction, and family breakdown”.
 So what is his proposed solution?
 To learn from Finland, the only country in the northern hemisphere which claims to have eradicated homelessness.
 A new bureaucratic government team, including people from different departments, like the NHS–and even private charities, for some reason—will receive a budget of 30 million pounds, to be manned by people who “have worked in this area for years, in some cases decades, and other experts, including international [ones]”, Javid said.
 Their primary job: to copy Finland’s system for Britain.

-The Finland way is a model called ‘Housing First’, which focuses on ending homelessness instead of managing the problem.
+The Finnish way is a model called ‘Housing First’, which focuses on ending homelessness instead of managing the problem.
 Long story short, every person is provided an accommodation, whether it be a community house or a shared place to live.
 Since 2008, Finland has been working on this model, which is essentially the one used by the Soviet system under Nikita Khrushchev, in which government-funded accommodation and healthcare were provided to people.

 But this is an inadequate, simplistic way in which to address the British housing dilemma.
 As a country, the United Kingdom is incredibly averse to development.
-Bilbo Baggins or Lord Emsworth aren’t just characters wrought from thin air, but reflective of the national NYMBY-istic psyche; something evident as the administration faces obstacles not only from conservatives who want to keep their green shires and villages intact, but also from the Green and Labour party coalitions, the environmentalists and those who wish for no development to take place in the areas they’re in power of.
+Bilbo Baggins or Lord Emsworth aren’t just characters wrought from thin air, but reflective of the national NYMBY-istic psyche; something evident as the administration faces obstacles not only from conservatives who want to keep their green shires and villages intact, but also from the Green and Labour party coalitions, the environmentalists and those who wish for no development to take place in the areas they’re in charge of.
 As Peter Hitchens put it, speaking for all:

 As for free accommodation and redistribution, here’s a story.
 Seven years ago, when I was still a rookie journalist, I read that homeless beggars in New Delhi were being provided with council social housing and made to learn trades and train in pottery and other small jobs for an honest living.
 It was a scheme intended to clean up the city streets before the Commonwealth Games, as well as to provide support to the persistent beggar problem in India.
 Two years from that, those council houses are still empty, and the beggars and vagrants returned to the sidewalks and drugs, after refusing to do such hard work.
 Walking around the streets of London or Nottingham or Manchester today, it would be remiss of me to be more optimistic.
 I left Asia in 2011 and, in 2018, I’m watching Europe become it.

-“Corbyn: Labour would buy 8,000 properties for homeless people”, The Guardian, Sunday 28 Jan 2018. https://www.theguardian.com/society/2018/jan/28/corbyn-labour-would-buy-8000-properties-for-the-homeless
+“Corbyn: Labour would buy 8,000 properties for homeless people”.
+The Guardian, 28 Jan 2018. https://www.theguardian.com/society/2018/jan/28/corbyn-labour-would-buy-8000-properties-for-the-homeless

 It is common for London Metropolitan police to raid homes to find 30 to 40 migrants stacked in tiny flats.
 See, 1. https://www.theguardian.com/society/2015/jun/25/overcrowding-housing-raid-26-living-three-bedroom-east-london; 2. https://www.standard.co.uk/news/london/thirtyone-migrants-crammed-into-four-bedroom-london-house-a3305391.html; 3. https://www.independent.co.uk/news/uk/home-news/london-landlord-inidan-migrants-crammed-slum-squat-any-key-names-locations-a8180096.html

 Speaking to Sky, Javid said up to 30% of rough sleepers in London are ex-offenders, adding, “When we release prisoners, many of them will not go on straight into accommodation, and it is actually possible, if you work harder, to identify those that are at risk of rough sleeping and to take action up front so they don’t end up on the streets.”
-Put simply, a nominally conservative government which focuses on diminished jail terms and rehabilitation now frees offenders early with reduced incarceration rates.
-The offenders then go back to the market, turn homeless, and re-offend.
-“England to copy Finland in bid to end rough sleeping”, Sky News, Friday 30 March 2018. https://news.sky.com/story/england-to-copy-finland-in-bid-to-end-homelessness-11309268
+Put simply, a nominally conservative government that focuses on diminished jail terms and rehabilitation now frees offenders early with reduced incarceration rates.
+The offenders go back to the market, turn homeless, and re-offend.
+“England to copy Finland in bid to end rough sleeping”.
+Sky News, 30 March 2018. https://news.sky.com/story/england-to-copy-finland-in-bid-to-end-homelessness-11309268

-“Why mass immigration explains the housing crisis”, The Spectator, 17 March 2018
+“Why mass immigration explains the housing crisis”.
+The Spectator, 17 March 2018.

 Sumantra Maitra is a doctoral researcher at the University of Nottingham, UK.
 His research is on foreign policy, great power relations and neorealism, with a focus on Russia and NATO.
-He is a regular columnist for War on the Rocks, The Interpreter, Quillette, and The National Interest.
-He is a member of the Centre for Conflict, Security and Terrorism (CST) of the University of Nottingham, and also a regular analyst for the Centre for Land Warfare Studies (CLAWS), New Delhi.
-He can be found on Twitter @MrMaitra
+He is a regular columnist for Quillette, The Interpreter, The National Interest and War on the Rocks.
+He is a member of the Centre for Conflict, Security and Terrorism (CST) of the University of Nottingham, and a regular analyst for the Centre for Land Warfare Studies (CLAWS) in New Delhi.